theRAPTLab/gsgo/docs/00-dev-log.md

 if (agent.prop < ((agentB.prop + 10) * 5)) agent.method
 ```

-I'm not sure what we learn from this, but I' tempted to break each one down.
+I'm not sure what we learn from this, but I'm tempted to break each one down.

 Example 1: